 The essentials of early parenthood are now obsolete.
 Our faithful double stroller is an old relic rusting in the shed, blocked in by the girls’ two-wheelers.
 I struggle to remember the elaborate rituals surrounding the baby crap I couldn’t live without: swaddling blankets, binkies, the sling, the Ergo, the co-sleeper, the swing ....

 "The diaper pail.
 Thank god," adds my husband.
-We high-five in gratitude that both our offspring poop in the potty without our help.

 Some days we barrel along at full speed in our busy routines.
 Some days it feels like a small victory getting two children to school without any yelling or punching (I pay silent homage to the multi-tasking mothers of three or more).
 And some days I stop and look around in amazement.
 How is my first-born already answering multiplication questions like, "There are seven people at the bus stop.
 How many ears?"
 How has Carmen evolved from a volatile preschooler into a free-thinking Kindergartner who ponders the conundrums of the world: